ericasare1/personal_website/content/home/experience.md

   date_start = "2019-01-01"
   date_end = ""
   description = """
   * Resident economist and machine learning expert providing leadership to leverage data science and AI tools to solve pressing problems in Africa.
-  * Developing an accessible platform, with others, to 1) provide cervix cancer information to     vulnerable population in Africa and 2) link affected and vulnerable cervix care groups to      registered medical professionals and institutions for the proper disease management."""
+* Developing an accessible platform, with others, to 1) provide cervix cancer information to vulnerable population in Africa and 2) link affected and vulnerable cervix care groups to registered medical professionals and institutions for the proper disease management.
+"""

 [[experience]]
   title = "Research Economist"